 ABOUT THE AUTHOR

 At various stages of his career, Christopher Michael Davis has been a communications professional, a web developer, a writing instructor, and a professor of short fiction.
 He attended Archbishop Wood High School, received his undergraduate degree from La Salle University, and got his Master’s at the University of Delaware.
 He has worked for La Salle University, Gordon & Breach Publishers, and (now Thomas Jefferson +) Philadelphia University.
-He is currently the Digital Engagement Manager at ASTM International (http://www NULL.astm NULL.org).
+He is currently the Digital Engagement Manager at ASTM International (http://www NULL.astm NULL.org) where he manages social media, web content, and promotional video production.

-He lives in Bucks County, Pennsylvania with his wife and daughter.
+He lives in Bucks County, Pennsylvania with his wife, daughter, and a chubby black cat.

 His literary and cinematic interests include the intersection of history, science and the occult, as well as experiments with nonlinear narrative, and the adverse effects of technology on the brain and body.